ga('create', 'UA-85088576-1', 'auto');

 You are in Control!

 It is important to remember that you are ultimately responsible for your own health.
 Doctors, specialists, trainers, and so called experts can only guide you to your goal.
-You must take on the responsibility to become, and stay, healthy.
+You must take on the responsibility to become, and stay, healthy through exercise & the way you eat.
 Take small steps, graduate slowly, and reward yourself regularly.
 Be patient.
 To see changes in your body takes time.

 To decrease pain and increase health, a balanced program of fitness needs to be achieved.
-Flexibility, strength, endurance, hobbies, sleeping and eating habits are all part of achieving your goals.
+Cardio exercise, flexibility, strength, endurance, hobbies, sleeping and eating habits are all part of achieving your goals.
 Attention to postural changes and the control of daily stress is a good start.
-Remember, if you keep doing what you are doing, your body is going to keep responding the way it is responding
+Remember, if you keep doing what you are doing, your body is going to keep responding the way it is responding.

 Stay positive and keep smiling!